The promotion that "one size fits all" is rarely true.

 To discover these gifts and limitations, I have asked some penetrating, honest, hard personal questions that have helped me gain greater self-awareness.

-After we have done our prep work by asking honest questions, the next step is to discover that "divine design," or unqiue "wiring."
+After we have done our prep work by asking honest questions, the next step is to discover that "divine design," or unique "wiring."

 A huge aspect of becoming self-aware is knowing (and embracing) how I have been distinctively “wired” by God as a human being.
 For me, this process has included taking a collection of personality and temperament evaluation tools such as the MBTI (Myers-Briggs Type Indicator), the DiSC, the Enneagram, and RightPath.